molson20/File-Permissions-in-Linux/README.md

-This project highlights updating file permissions for files and directories in Linux using the Bash shell.
+This project highlights using Linux commands to manage file permissions in the Bash shell.